-The Red Sea is one of the most picturesque, yet alien, stretches of water on the planet.
-Whilst there is more to this body of water than just plate tectonics, this long, thin, and surprisingly deep inlet of the Indian Ocean, is slowly growing wider as the Persian Gulf moves away from the African continent.
+The Red Sea is one of the planet's most picturesque yet alien stretches of water.
+Whilst there is more to this body of water than just plate tectonics, this long, thin, and surprisingly deep inlet of the Indian Ocean is slowly growing more expansive as the Persian Gulf moves away from the African continent.

-As this grand geological effort is played out, the mixture of precipitous depths and the shallow undersea shelves that border the shores, is continuously resulting in the blossoming of rich marine ecosystems that any visitor can tour.
+As this grand geological effort is played out, the mixture of precipitous depths and the shallow undersea shelves that border the shores continuously result in the blossoming of rich marine ecosystems that any visitor can tour.

-Soma Bay, and the surrounding areas, are blessed with huge stretches of coral reef.
-The House Reef, a several-kilometre-long stretch of bright corals, is near the bay itself.
-Head out south by boat and divers will find the Tubya Arbaa and Gamul Saghira reefs.
-These monumental natural wonders stretch up, column-like, from the sandy sea floor, and are covered in corals the colours of which are incredibly vibrant.
-Soft and hard corals populate the area, and these menageries of polyps are a haven for all sorts of marine wildlife.
+Soma Bay, and the surrounding areas, are blessed with vast stretches of coral reefs.
+The House Reef, a several-kilometre-long bit of bright corals, is near the bay itself.
+Head south by boat, divers will find the Tubya Arbaa and Gamul Saghira reefs.
+These monumental natural wonders stretch up, column-like, from the sandy sea floor and are covered in corals, the colours of which are incredibly vibrant.
+Soft and hard corals populate the area, and these menageries of polyps are a haven for all marine wildlife.

 The undersea wildlife of the Soma Bay region is sure to set alight the passions of any diving enthusiast.
 Beginners will be enthralled when they catch glimpses of the enormous napoleon fish and potato cods, and seeing a group of softly swooping eagle rays is unbeatable.